guettli/bash-strict-mode/README.md

 If you think there is something wrong or could be improved, please create an issue in this GitHub project.
 Thank you!

-This text contains to parts: Bash Strict Mode and General Hints and Opinions
+This text contains two parts: Bash Strict Mode and General Hints and Opinions

 ## Part 1: Bash Strict Mode